Signatures of Enhanced Superconducting Properties in Niobium Cavities: Introduction

-In this article, a systematic study is presented on a large number ($>$40) of state-of-the-art bulk niobium SRF cavities revealing the anomalous decrease (dip) in the cavity resonant frequency at temperatures just below $T_\mathrm{c}$ in nitrogen doped cavities.
-In addition, we report other (non-dip) characteristic temperature dependencies uniquely corresponding to each of the other explored surface treatments that show strong correlation with cavity performance and the anti-Q slope.
-The measured coherence peak in the complex conductivity of bulk niobium SRF cavities is fit with a phenomenological model incorporating a pair-breaking term in the BCS density of states.
-The fits suggest that the coherence peak, along with the dip phenomenon, high $Q_0$, and anti-Q slope, are signatures of improved superconducting properties and occur when extrinsic pair-breaking effects are minimized.
-Furthermore, an understanding of the frequency dip may be a key to the microscopic origin of the anti-Q slope.
+In this article, we present a systematic study on a large number ($>$40) of bulk niobium SRF cavities revealing the anomalous decrease (dip) in cavity resonant frequency at temperatures just below $T_\mathrm{c}$ in nitrogen-doped cavities.
+In addition, we report that the other four (non-dip) characteristic temperature dependencies uniquely correspond to other explored surface treatments, and thus correlate strongly with cavity performance in $R_T$ with the stored field.
+The measured coherence peak in the complex conductivity of bulk niobium SRF cavities is fitted with a phenomenological model incorporating a pair-breaking term in the BCS \cite{BCS_theory} density of states.
+We comment on different models proposed by other groups which help provide insight on the origins of these various phenomena.
+Fits with theories suggest that the coherence peak, along with the dip phenomenon, high $Q_0$, and $R_T$ decrease with field, are signatures of improved superconducting properties and occur when extrinsic pair-breaking scattering and pair-conserving scattering from nonmagnetic impurities are minimal but finite.